 “Everyone wants to meet on an airplane or on jury duty.
 But in the end who cares how the heck you met?

-When it comes to dating online everyone has a love story or a horror story.
+When it comes to dating online or dating in DC everyone has a love story or a horror story.
 The thing I hate is when someone has a bad experience and everything is based off that one, epic experience.
 I’ve had my fair share of both.
 No matter what, I say keep trying.”